 Small circle of co-workers, who worked with SA over last 18 months.
 From left: Alex, Emma, Katy, Zoe, Lorraine (behind), Diana, Maria and Emma B (not at the picture)

 In May 2016, co-workers received extensive Intensive Interaction training from Mr Jules McKim from Southern Health NHS Foundation Trust.
-The aim of training was to encourage staff to interact at an appropriate developmental level for SA, and to demonstrate to SA that interactions are not all demands based, and provide her with opportunities to learn fundamental communication skills and enjoy her time with others.
+The aim of the training was to encourage staff to interact at an appropriate developmental level for SA and to demonstrate to SA that interactions are not all demands based, and to provide her with opportunities to learn fundamental communication skills and enjoy her time with others.

-After the intensive interaction training, there were three scheduled follow-up meeting with Mr McKim, where co-workers was able to reflect and discuss what was working.
-Intensive Interaction session recording forms and videos of SA and co-workers were available for review and discussion, where different intensive interactions techniques were discussed.
-During second meeting in December 2016, co-workers reported that interactions with SA were ‘amazing’ and SA is more seeking out face to face contact and interactions.
+After the intensive interaction training, there were three scheduled follow-up meetings with Mr McKim, where co-workers were able to reflect and discuss what was working.
+Intensive Interaction session recording forms and videos of SA and co-workers were available for review and discussion, where different intensive interaction techniques were discussed.
+During the second meeting in December 2016, coworkers reported that interactions with SA were ‘amazing’ and SA is more seeking out face-to-face contact and interactions.
 At this time SA was still supported by a small core team of female co-workers with whom she had close and trusting relationships, but would also by now seek out and accept support from less preferred co-workers in the wider teams.
 The last follow-up meeting took place in February 2017, where co-workers again shared their experiences and how they felt about intensive interactions.
-Here are few quotes from the session and Intensive interaction session recording forms:
+Here are a few quotes from the session and Intensive interaction session recording forms:

 ‘I am happy that I and SA had a good session… that SA led the session.’